 Social Security, Pensions, IRA and 401(k) Withdrawals

-The tax treatment of retirement income varies significantly from state to state, and the rules differ by income type.
-Nine states impose zero income tax on all retirement income including pensions, 401(k) distributions, IRA withdrawals, and Social Security benefits: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.
+State tax rules vary widely for retirement income.
+Nine states charge no income tax at all on retirement income, including pensions, 401(k) distributions, IRA withdrawals, and Social Security.
+These states are Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.

-Only nine states tax Social Security benefits: Colorado, Connecticut, Minnesota, Montana, New Mexico, Rhode Island, Utah, Vermont, and West Virginia.
-West Virginia is phasing out its tax on Social Security and will eliminate it entirely for the 2026 tax year.
+Only nine states currently tax Social Security benefits.
+Those are Colorado, Connecticut, Minnesota, Montana, New Mexico, Rhode Island, Utah, Vermont, and West Virginia.
+West Virginia is phasing out its Social Security tax and will eliminate it for the 2026 tax year.

-Beyond the no-income-tax states, several states with an income tax exempt retirement income specifically.
-Illinois has a flat income tax of 4.95% but retirement income is exempt.
-Mississippi exempts retirement income.
-Pennsylvania exempts pension and retirement account distributions including 401(k) and IRA withdrawals from state tax.
-Michigan’s Public Acts updated its tax code so that retirement and pension benefits are largely exempt from taxable income beginning with the 2026 tax year.
+Several states with income taxes still exempt retirement income.
+Illinois has a flat 4.95% income tax but exempts retirement income.
+Mississippi exempts most retirement income, while Pennsylvania exempts pension and retirement account distributions, including 401(k) and IRA withdrawals.
+Michigan is also largely exempting retirement and pension benefits beginning with the 2026 tax year.

-For retirees considering a move to a state that does impose income tax on retirement distributions, the practical impact depends on how much of your income comes from taxable sources.
-A retiree relocating from Florida to North Carolina might find that their IRA and pension withdrawals are now fully taxable, while Social Security remains fully exempt, adding anywhere from $5,000 to $10,000 or more in state taxes annually even though their federal tax situation has not changed.
+Here is where it gets personal.
+A retiree moving from Florida to North Carolina might find their IRA and pension withdrawals are now fully taxable, while Social Security stays exempt.
+That shift can add $5,000 to $10,000 or more in annual state taxes, even if their federal taxes do not change.

-The reverse is also true.
-Moving from a high-income-tax state to a no-income-tax state can produce meaningful annual savings that compound over a multi-decade retirement.
-Running the numbers for your specific income mix against your specific destination’s tax rules is more informative than relying on a state’s general reputation for tax-friendliness.
+The reverse is just as powerful.
+Moving from a high-tax state to a no-tax state can produce real savings that compound over decades.
+The lesson is simple.
+Run the numbers for your income mix against your target state’s rules, not the state’s general reputation as a tax-friendly state for retirees.

 Rental Income and Capital Gains

-If you own rental property, rental income is generally subject to state income tax in the state where the property is located, regardless of where you live as a primary resident.
-Moving to a no-income-tax state does not eliminate the state income tax obligation on rental income from a property in a state that does impose income tax.
+If you own rental property, that income is generally taxed by the state where the property sits, no matter where you live.
+Moving to a no-income-tax state will not erase the tax bill on a rental in a tax-heavy state.

-Capital gains from investments are taxed differently by different states.
-Most states treat capital gains as ordinary income and tax them at the same rate as other income.
-A few states, including Washington, impose a specific capital gains tax on investment gains above a threshold.
-Confirm how your new state treats investment income, particularly if your portfolio generates significant annual capital gains.
+Capital gains rules also vary.
+Most states treat capital gains as ordinary income.
+A few states, including Washington, impose a separate capital gains tax on investment gains above a threshold.
+If your portfolio generates significant gains each year, confirm how your new state handles them before you move.

 Part-Time Work